slappforge/sigma/components/aws/sns.md

 ---

-### SNS Direct SMS
+### SNS Direct SMS resource

-SNS Direct SMS feature can be used to send text messages directly to a phone number via SNS, without having to subscribe to a topic.
+SNS Direct SMS resource can be used to send text messages directly to a phone number via SNS, without having to subscribe to a topic.
 Following are the fields related to this operation.

 Field           | Required            | Supports Variables   | Description
 ---             | :---:               | :---:                | ---